ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

         a2→c2 = (b1 → c1)→[a→(a1→b1)]->[a→(a1→c1)]

     Which is exactly what you would get in GHC with `type (.).(.)`.
     So once you feed the `owl` with 2 functions and 2 parameters for the second function, the result is `c1` which is the type of (partial) evaluation result of your first input function.
+That's the reason why the number of parameters does not matter for the function.